apereo/cas/docs/cas-server-documentation/ticketing/Ehcache-Ticket-Registry.md

 Ehcache integration is enabled by including the following dependency in the WAR overlay:

-{% include casmodule.html group="org.apereo.cas" module="cas-server-support-ehcache-ticket-registry" %}
+{% include_cached casmodule.html group="org.apereo.cas" module="cas-server-support-ehcache-ticket-registry" %}

 This registry stores tickets using [Ehcache](http://ehcache.org/) version 2.x library.